-The Center for Asian Studies at the University of California, Irvine is comprised of more than 40 interdisciplinary faculty members who study China, Japan, Korea, India and Southeast Asia and enhance the study of the many countries and cultures of Asia.
+The Center for Asian Studies at the University of California, Irvine is comprised of more than 40 interdisciplinary faculty members who study China, Japan, Korea, South Asia and Southeast Asia and enhance the study of the many countries and cultures of Asia.

 The center provides a forum for discussions across geographic and disciplinary boundaries both on campus and within the community.

 Joan Leibold Cohen, historian, photographer and curator

 Sponsored by the John S. and Marily Long U.S.-China Institute for Law and Business and the Center for Asian Studies